petercort/terraform-aws-nacl/README.md

 This module mirrors the functionality of my terraform-aws-security-group module, creating the nacl first, and then creating and attaching the rules.

-This module takess vpc and subnet names instead of ids.
+This module takes vpc and subnet names instead of ids.

 Usage:
 ```